EC528-Fall-2025/PolicySynth-OPA/README.md

 **Scope and Features of the Project:**
 ======================================
 - In Scope:
 AWS Guardrail Discovery.
-Retrieve governance rules from an AWS account (e.g., Service Control Policies, IAM Policies, Config Rules).
+Retrieve governance rules from an AWS account (Service Control Policies).
 Policy Translation.
 Automatically translate these cloud rules into equivalent OPA/Rego policies.
 Pipeline Integration.
 Integrate the generated OPA policies into Infrastructure-as-Code pipelines for early compliance checks.
 Basic Synchronization.
 Regenerate and update OPA policies when cloud rules change.